Colon Cancer in Young Adults: Risk & Prevention

-The study, led by American Cancer Society researchers and published in the Journal of the National Cancer Institute, found the incidence of colon cancer in people under age 55 has doubled in about the last 20 years.
-People in their late 20s also now have four times the risk of rectal cancer compared to people born in 1950.
+Led by American Cancer Society researchers and published in the Journal of the National Cancer Institute, the study found the incidence of colon cancer in people under age 55 has doubled in the last 20 years.
+Americans in their late 20s also now have four times the risk of rectal cancer compared to those born in 1950.

-Though screening has helped to reduce the overall rate of new colon and rectal cancer diagnoses, much of this decline has been driven by older adults — likely because screening for these cancers is recommended beginning at age 50.
-However, according to the American Cancer Society, the incidence rate among people younger than 50 has simultaneously increased.
+Though screening has helped to reduce the overall rate of new colon and rectal cancer diagnoses, much of this decline has been driven by older adults — likely because screening for these cancers is recommended beginning at age 45.
+The incidence rate among people younger than 50 has simultaneously increased, according to the American Cancer Society.

-So why are colon and rectal cancer rates increasing in 20 and 30-somethings?
-Researchers think rising obesity rates may have something to do with it, since there’s “a complex relationship between colorectal cancer and obesity, an unhealthy diet, and lack of physical activity.”
+Why are colon and rectal cancer rates increasing in 20 and 30-somethings?
+Researchers think rising obesity rates may have something to do with it, as there is a complex relationship between colorectal cancer and obesity, an unhealthy diet and lack of physical activity.

 Another thing that may contribute to this trend is the lack of screening in young people, which leads to these diseases being diagnosed at later stages.
+Symptoms for colon cancer also can take time to develop, sometimes five to 10 years, before they become a cancer.
 Also, some of the symptoms of these cancers — diarrhea, constipation, abdominal pain and changes in bowel habits — easily can be misdiagnosed as irritable bowel syndrome or some other gastrointestinal issue.

 Researchers are especially concerned because rising incidence rates of diseases in young people could signal future public health problems.
 As obesity rates continue to rise, this also may contribute to increased rates for related conditions or diseases for which obesity is a major risk factor.